msoukhomlinov/n8n-nodes-hudu/README.md

 ![n8n-nodes-hudu](https://img.shields.io/badge/n8n--nodes--hudu-latest-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

-> **API Compatibility:** This node is aligned with Hudu API version 2.36.3.
+> **API Compatibility:** This node is aligned with Hudu API version 2.37.0.
+Some features require specific API versions.
 Compatibility with future Hudu versions is not guaranteed without further updates.

 [![Buy Me A Coffee](https://img.shields.io/badge/Buy%20Me%20A%20Coffee-Support-yellow.svg)](https://buymeacoffee.com/msoukhomlinov)

 ## Recent Changes

+### [1.3.4] - 2025-05-17
+- Optimised lists with dedicated list options resource
+- Added full CRUD support for VLAN Zones and VLAN resources (new in Hudu API v2.37)
+- Enhanced website operations with full field support, including new email security fields
+- Fixed Asset Link Field Selector not loading properly in update operations

+> **Note:** Some features in this version require Hudu API v2.37.0 to function properly.

 ### [1.3.3] - 2025-04-24
 - Asset link and asset tag fields are now serialised as JSON when creating or updating assets, ensuring correct data is sent to the Hudu API.